glennon/glennon.github.io/_posts/2020-10-15-founders-guide.md

 <ul><br /></ul>

 <b>Contact</b><br />
-Founders usually communicate with me by email or Twitter.
+Founders usually communicate with me by email.
 Linkedin is a reasonable way to make initial contact, but I do not use its messaging.
 It is pretty common for my portfolio founders to text when something fast-paced is happening.<br />
 <ul>
 <li>email: <i>mylastname</i>@gmail.com.
 <br />hint: Replace <i>mylastname</i> with my last name.
 It is the same as my Twitter username</li>